isaacnmm/pestpolicy-hugo2XX/content/posts/latex-vs-acrylic-paint/index.md

 Perhaps you want to apply paint on a particular surface and wonders which option to take.
 Would latex paint work better than acrylic paint on furniture or concrete?
 What about in the wet area, which is the best paint to go for without affecting the primary surface?

-*So, on latex vs acrylic paint - latex paint is a water-based paint, while acrylic paint is chemical-based paint.�* *Latex and acrylic paints are both made of polymers and resin.
+*So, on latex vs acrylic paint - latex paint is a water-based paint, while acrylic paint is chemical-based paint.*
+*Latex and acrylic paints are both made of polymers and resin.
 There is no rubber integration in latex paint due to its name latex.
-Latex paint represents all paints that are water-based and breaks instantly upon contact with water.�*
+Latex paint represents all paints that are water-based and breaks instantly upon contact with water.*
 *Besides, acrylic paints are more durable than latex paint, while latex paint is easier to clean when restoring a given surface.
-Essentially, acrylic paint leaves behind a strong and fine surface finish while the latex surface is a bit rough.�*
+Essentially, acrylic paint leaves behind a strong and fine surface finish while the latex surface is a bit rough.*
 > See Also:
 > [Removing Latex Paint from Concrete](https://pestpolicy.com/how-to-remove-latex-paint-from-concrete/)
 ## Details: Latex vs. Acrylic Paint